KIMO 20V 13809S Review

 Drilling

-The KIMO actually got off to a decent start in our steel sheet drilling tests.
-It was quick and easy to drill both sizes of holes once we dropped it down to the lower gear — it kept stalling when we tried in the higher gear.
+It actually got off to a decent start in our steel sheet drilling tests.
+It was quick and easy to drill through 16-gauge steel sheets when in the lower gear — but it kept stalling when we tried in the higher gear.
 It only took about 1.5 seconds to punch through the steel sheet with the ¼" drill and around 10 seconds with the ½" drill.

-Unfortunately, the KIMO did considerably worse with both the hole saw and the paddle bit.
-It didn't make any progress with the hole saw in its higher gear but we eventually were able to drill about ¾ of the depth with some persuasion.
+Unfortunately, the KIMO did considerably worse with both the hole saw.
+It didn't make any progress in its higher gear, but we eventually were able to drill about 4" into a solid-core door (with some persuasion).
 It frequently stalled and struggled the whole time, taking 2+ minutes to reach this depth.
-For comparison, the most powerful drills made it the full depth in under 20 seconds.
+For comparison, the most powerful drills made it a full 5" in under 20 seconds.

-This drill did a little better with the 1" spade bit but not by much.
-We again had to shift to the lower gear but it could successfully drill through the stacked lumber, though much slower than the top tools.
+This drill did a little better with a 1" spade bit, but not by much.
+We again had to shift to the lower gear, but it could successfully drill through stacked lumber, though much slower than the top tools.

 It would stall on a semi-frequent basis, especially when punching through the bottom of the hole.
 Overall, we think this drill is fine for the occasional heavy-duty application but we would suggest investing in a more powerful option if you routinely are using large paddle bits or hole saws.